-rvfi_trap consists of 14 bits. rvfi_trap[0] is asserted if an instruction causes an exception or debug entry. rvfi_trap[2:1] indicate trap type. rvfi_trap[1] is set for synchronous traps that do not cause debug entry. rvfi_trap[2] is set for synchronous traps that do cause debug mode entry. rvfi_trap[8:3] provide information about non-debug traps, while rvfi_trap[11:9] provide information about traps causing entry to debug mode. rvfi_trap[13:12] differentiates between fault causes that map to the same exception code in rvfi_trap[8:3] and rvfi_trap[11:9].
-When an exception is caused by a single stepped instruction, both rvfi_trap[1] and rvfi_trap[2] will be set.
+rvfi_trap consists of 14 bits. rvfi_trap.trap is asserted if an instruction causes an exception or debug entry. rvfi_trap.exception is set for synchronous traps that do not cause debug entry. rvfi_trap.debug is set for synchronous traps that do cause debug mode entry. rvfi_trap.exception_cause provide information about non-debug traps, while rvfi_trap.debug_cause provide information about traps causing entry to debug mode. rvfi_trap.cause_type differentiates between fault causes that map to the same exception code in rvfi_trap.exception_cause and rvfi_trap.debug_cause.
+When an exception is caused by a single stepped instruction, both rvfi_trap.exception and rvfi_trap.debug will be set.
 When rvfi_trap signals a trap, CSR side effects and a jump to a trap/debug handler in the next cycle can be expected.
 The different trap scenarios, their expected side-effects and trap signalling are listed in the table below: